 - Respect the natural environment.

-The Séliš-Ql̓ispé Cultural Committee created the language, "The University of Montana acknowledges that we are in the aboriginal territories of the Salish and Kalispel people [ a number of whom are present with us today at this ceremony/event].
+The Séliš-Ql̓ispé Cultural Committee created the following language, "The University of Montana acknowledges that we are in the aboriginal territories of the Salish and Kalispel people.
 Today, we honor the path they have always shown us in caring for this place for the generations to come."